A New Bound for the Brown--Erd\H{o}s--S\'os Problem: Proof Overview and Proof of Theorem

 In what follows, it will be convenient to use the following notation. \begin{definition} For a $3$-graph $F$ and $U \subseteq V(F)$, the {\em difference} of $U$ is defined as $\Delta(U) := |U| - e(U)$.
 We will write $\Delta(F)$ for $\Delta(V(F))$, i.e., $\Delta(F) := v(F) - e(F)$, and call $\Delta(F)$ the difference of $F$. \end{definition}

-Our first key lemma, Lemma \ref{lem:main} below, comes close to achieving what is described in the paragraph above.
-Given an $n$-vertex $3$-graph $H$ with $\Omega(n^2)$ edges, the lemma almost resolves the challenge mentioned in the previous paragraph by either showing that $H$ contains configurations with difference $k$ and size roughly $k!$ (this is the statement of Item 2) or getting stuck in the scenario described in Item 1.
+Our first key lemma, Lemma \ref{lem:main} below, comes close to achieving the ``iterated multiplication process'' described above.
+Given an $n$-vertex $3$-graph $H$ with $\Omega(n^2)$ edges, the lemma almost resolves the aforementioned challenge by either showing that $H$ contains configurations with difference $k$ and size roughly $k!$ (this is the statement of Item 2) or getting ``stuck'' in the scenario described in Item 1.
 The silver lining in Item 1 is that we get an arithmetic progression of values $v$ for which we can construct $(v,e)$-configurations of small difference.
 The problem is that the common difference of this arithmetic progression might be much larger than $\sqrt{e}$, so this lemma alone cannot be used in order to prove Lemma \ref{lem:approx}.

-The key definition in Lemma \ref{lem:main} is the notion of a nice $3$-graph, which we now define.
-Satisfying this definition makes a $3$-graph amenable to the arguments we use in the proof of Lemma \ref{lem:main}.
+Before stating Lemma \ref{lem:main}, we need to introduce the following key definition that appears in its statement.

 \begin{definition} Let $F$ be a $3$-graph and put $k := \Delta(F) = v(F) - e(F)$.
 We call $F$ {\em nice} if there is an independent set $A \subseteq V(F)$ of size $k+1$ such that the following holds for every $U \subseteq V(F)$. \begin{enumerate} \item $\Delta(U) \geq |U \cap A| - \mathds{1}_{A \subseteq U}$. \item If $|U \cap A| \leq k-1$ and $U \setminus A \neq \emptyset$, then $\Delta(U) \geq |U \cap A| + 1$. \end{enumerate} \end{definition}